mehmetbaykar/poeopenaiwrapper/README.md

 # POE OpenAI Wrapper

+`This project is not affiliated with, endorsed by, or sponsored by Poe.com or OpenAI.
+It is intended for educational and personal use.
+Users are responsible for complying with the Terms of Service of Poe.com and any other services they connect to via this wrapper.
+Use at your own discretion.`

 A local OpenAI-compatible API server wrapping the [POE.com](https://poe.com) API, allowing you to seamlessly integrate POE’s AI models with your IDEs (like Xcode or Cursor) through a familiar OpenAI API interface.

 ## What This Wrapper Does